sgemmelluk/story-generator/README.md

 # story-generator

-Personal project to learn using the openai API, React Routing and Material UI on the front end.
+Personal project to learn using the OpenAI API, React Routing and Material UI on the front end.

 The React client using Vite instead of create-react-app.